 - Raised Beds

 Root barriers are used to redirect the tree’s roots deeper into the soil and away from fences or foundations.
 This physical blocker protects your property as well as the avocado tree.
-On the other hand, planting the avocado tree in a pot will naturally bind its roots.
+On the other hand, planting the avocado tree in a pot naturally binds its roots.

 If you’d like to get an idea of a good root barrier you can use for your avocado tree, this root barrier on Amazon is a popular choice.